NehaDadhich/NormalDistribution/README.md

 This was my second year project, the aim was to develop a statistical model using numerical integration using Java as a programming language.
 JFreechart is used for displaying graphs.
 The graphs and z table are calculated using trapezoidal and simpson rule.
+The attached report consists of screenshots, class diagram, data structure, algorithm decision and testing of the application.